pzstar/square/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.9.9 - Aug 5, 2022 =
+* Option added to use locally downloaded Google Fonts to Comply with GDPR

 = 1.9.8 - Jul 1, 2022 =
 * Test code displaying issue fixed